scas-mdd/ccfinderx-core/README.md

 [gpoo/ccfinderx][2].

 I've split [gpoo/ccfinderx][2] into two separate projects.
 This is the core and do not need java, and there is the [ccfinderx-gui][3].
-The gui is not working yet, but you can compile ccfinderx without OpenJDK.
+The gui is not working yet, but you can compile ccfinderx-core without OpenJDK dependencies.

 The autoconf setting is not finished (it does not pass `make distcheck`), but it is something to start with.
 The process to build `ccfinderx` is: